SOlaCoder005/coca-women-wellness/README.md

 -   [Google Maps](https://www.google.com/maps): Google Maps was used for the map feature provided on the ‘CONNECT’ page form.

--   [Stack Overflow](https://stackoverflow.com/): This was used as a reference tool to assist with both HTML coding techniques.
+-   [Stack Overflow](https://stackoverflow.com/): This was used as a reference tool to assist with troubleshooting both HTML and CSS code issues.

 -   [W3 Schools](https://www.w3schools.com/): This was used as a reference tool to assist with HTML coding techniques.
 In more detail:

-    - Scroll button feature: The code was referenced from a [W3Schools tutorial](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) and incorporated into the CWW website source code.
+    - Scroll button feature: The code was sourced from a [W3Schools tutorial](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) and incorporated into the CWW website source code.
 The styling elements and some HTML code was customised.

 -   [W3.CSS](https://www.w3schools.com/w3css/default.asp): This was used as a reference tool to assist with CSS coding techniques.

--   [Youtube](https://www.youtube.com/): Referred to for useful coding and UXD tips and tutorials.
+-   [Youtube](https://www.youtube.com/): This was used to refer to useful coding and UXD tips and tutorials.
 Including:

    - [DesignCourse](https://www.youtube.com/watch?v=qTGbWfEEnKI&list=PLH7H7OKKWG3T0SAJxSVBxr-Qz-219iWeH&index=12): Code exampled in this turorial was referenced and adapted to suit this site's structure.

     - [Kevin Powell](https://www.youtube.com/watch?v=6yAAV-uP0po&t=29s): Code exampled how to use "object-fit:_;" CSS property.
 This method was applied to the images on the left hand page of each webiste page.

 #### **8.2.1 Language and Scripts**

-- JavaScript: The JavaScript code used across the site assists with specific functionalities (e.g. Navigation Menu, Scroll Feature, and Use of Icons).
-The scrips have been sourced from the following sites:
+- JavaScript: The JavaScript used within the source-code assists with specific functionalities (e.g. Navigation Menu, Scroll button, and Icons).
+The scripts have been sourced from the following sites:

     - W3Schools: https://www.w3schools.com/howto/howto_js_scroll_to_top.asp
     - Bootstrap: https://stackpath.bootstrapcdn.com/bootstrap/4.2.1/js/bootstrap.min.js
     - Font Awesome: https://kit.fontawesome.com/1699136767.js

-- JQuery: The JQuery code used across the site assists with specific functionalities (e.g. Scroll Feature).
+- JQuery: The JQuery code used across the site assists with specific functionalities (e.g. Scroll button).
 The scripts have been sourced from the following sites:

     - Bootstrap: https://code.jquery.com/jquery-3.3.1.slim.min.js

 - CSS: Alongside my CSS Stylesheet file, there has been supportive Bootstrap CSS code incorporated into the sites structure to assist with some of the Bootstrap elements used.
-The scripts have been sourced from the following repo [location](assets/css/bootstrap-sourcecode/bootstrap.min.css).
+The scripts has been sourced from the following repo [location](assets/css/bootstrap-sourcecode/bootstrap.min.css).

 ### 8.3 Media

-- [Pexels](https://www.pexels.com/): Aside from the CWW logo, majority of  photos (royalty free) included on the live website has been sourced from Pexels.
-Specific mention is given to the following content creates that provided the images for the website:
+- [Pexels](https://www.pexels.com/): Aside from the CWW logo, the photos (royalty free) included on the live website has been sourced from Pexels.
+Specific mention is given to the following content creators that have provided the images used on the website:

     - [Charlotte May](https://www.pexels.com/@charlotte-may)
     - [KoolShooters](https://www.pexels.com/@kool-shooters)